szanata/fittest/README.md

 ## Main features

 - Can execute any number of tests in parallel
-- Each test can be isolated from the other, and have its own structure
+- Each test runs on a new isolated node process
-- Each test can receive webhooks on a public url created dynamically
+- Test can receive webhooks on a public url created dynamically
 - The code can use a "await" to stop until a webhook be received
 - Don't rely on *mocha* or any other test framework
 - Can be used with *chai* or others assertion tools